Top 10 Mistakes Using Dexpan

 Fully mix the powder and water ensuring you scrape the bottom and sides of the bucket.
 The mixture should be poured into the holes within 5 to 10 minutes after mixing.

-MISTAKES: Drilling holes at irregular depths and/or spaced too far apart
+MISTAKES: Drilling holes at irregular, inconsistent depths and angles.

-Dexpan is most effective when adjoining drilled holes are equal depth allowing them to work “together.”
+Dexpan is most effective when drilled holes are similar depth and angle to allow the pressure generated by adjoining holes to work “together.”